AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 - **Score Page** shows recent scores.
 It uses local storage.
 It also contains two buttons: Play Again (which takes users to the start of the quiz) and Exit (which takes users back to the Home Page).

-- **404 error page** This page helps users go back to the Home Page if anything goes wrong.
+- **404 Error Page** This page helps users go back to the Home Page if anything goes wrong.

 ![error](./docs/error_page.png)